 Freda Mae West in court

-In court, Stanton’s barrister told the judge he recommended to his client that he change his ways.
+In court, Alf’s barrister told the judge he recommended to his client that he change his ways.
 Alf should spend time with more manly men—road workers, wharfies, cane cutters and the like.
-Many can attest that Stanton took that advice on board.
+Many can attest that Alf took that advice on board.
 Freda spent a lot of time with more manly men over the years.

 After listening to the evidence, Justice Townley admonished Stanton and Zahnleiter sternly.
 However, neither had previous convictions and Townley himself noted Stanton’s otherwise good character.
 Alf never associated with juveniles, which stood him in good stead.

-After the court case, Noble and Zahnleiter disappeared into obscurity, but not Stanton.
+After the court case, Reg and Wally disappeared into obscurity, but not Alf.

 Alf was lucky.
 His family did not disown him.
 He stayed in the family home and remained a hairdresser, opening his own salon, La Moderne at Stones Corner.
 For many years he lived dual lives.
 Alf Stanton, hairdresser, held office as the respected president of the Master Hairdressers Association by day.
 Miss Freda Mae West, drag queen extraordinaire, brought her own special qualities to the gay scene by night.